-I thought that this would be easy since I am already lactose sensitive.
-I would avoid the only dairy I consumed: butter and cheese.
-Stores sell dairy free butter and cheese so giving up the real stuff?
-Pshhhh, easy peasy, right?
+I thought going dairy free would be easy since I am already lactose sensitive.
+I can just avoid the only dairy I consume: butter and cheese.
+Stores already sell dairy free butter and dairy free cheese, so giving up the real stuff?
+Pshhhh, that will be easy peasy, right?

 WRONG.

-Unfortunately, I didn’t discover this little cheat sheet until last week.
-I have made more than a few mistakes in my new quest for a dairy-free life – which means poor little Annabelle has suffered on more than one occasion.
+Unfortunately, I did not discover this little cheat sheet for quite some time after cutting the most obvious dairy from my diet.
+I made more than a few mistakes in my new quest for a dairy-free life – which means poor little Annabelle has suffered on more than one occasion.

-Here are some items that shouldn’t have found their way into my mouth… but did:
+Here are some food items that shouldn’t have found their way into my mouth… but did:

 Cape Cod Sea Salt & Cracked Pepper Chips